Education is about more than job skills (though we teach those too).

 The study of the humanities can seem intangible, like there’s no clear path to employment.
 Rest assured that the skills you learn in your classes are more than applicable to the “real world.”
 By providing students with hands-on learning opportunities including internships, study abroad classes, study-away courses, and service learning classes, we empower students to develop these seemingly intangible skills into real-life applications.

-APSU's art & design program offers studies in drawing, digital media, graphic design, illustration, painting, photography, ceramics, printmaking, sculpture, and art education.
+APSU's Department of Art + Design offers programs of study in drawing, digital media, graphic design, illustration, painting, photography, ceramics, printmaking, sculpture, and art education.

 who select our program.
 Students may engage in real-world experience, as well as hands-on